Zahedan: Economy

 Zahedan is the main economic center of the region and home to many small- and medium-scale industries.
 Its main products include cotton textiles, woven and hand-knotted rugs, ceramics, processed foods, livestock feed, processed hides, milled rice, brick, reed mats and baskets.

+Zahedan also serves as a significant regional trade hub due to its proximity to the borders of Pakistan and Afghanistan.
+The Taftan border crossing, located east of Zahedan, is the main artery connecting Iran with Pakistan's Balochistan province, facilitating the movement of goods and people and playing a key role in regional commerce.
+Strategically located along routes linking Central Asia and Persian Gulf ports to the south, the city has benefited from regional trade.
+Despite its strategic location, the region remains among the least economically developed in Iran, facing challenges related to underdevelopment and regional inequality.